CryptobaySpace/Documentation/docs/assets/0-Introduction.md

 ESDT tokens can be seamlessly integrated with various decentralized applications (dApps) on the MultiversX network.
 The native support for ESDT in the MultiversX wallet and explorer enhances user experience and accessibility.
 Additionally, ESDT tokens are fully interoperable across the main network and sovereign chains, enabling the reuse of technologies and smart contracts seamlessly.

 ## Comparison with Other Chains

+Let's compare the ESDT standard on MultiversX with token standards on other popular blockchains:

 ### ESDT vs ERC-20 (Ethereum)